 Red Flags

-Hearing “Why can’t you be more like others?” can be a significant deterrent for Type 4s.
-They value their uniqueness and any attempt to box them into societal norms can be off-putting.
+Hearing “Why can’t you be more like others?” can significantly deter Type 4s.
+They value their uniqueness, and any attempt to box them into societal norms can be off-putting.

 Good Signals